scottcolfer/scottcolfer.github.io/_posts/blog.md

 I found [The Art of Business Value](https://www.amazon.co.uk/Art-Business-Value-Mark-Schwartz/dp/1942788045) to be really helpful in lots of ways but in particular because it helps us to think of what value looks like when we don't measure it through profit.
 I read the book over a couple of weeks on the way to and from work, taking photos of bits that I found particularly useful.
 I then turned these photos into notes in a Google Doc over another couple of months.
 These notes in a Google Doc eventually got rewritten and reworked over another 2-3 months as I used bits of them at work, finding out what was useful in practice.
 This [post](https://scottcolfer.com/2018/03/02/value-context.html) finally emerged in March 2018, at least 6 months after I first read the book (probably longer).
 It took that long to take a dense set of information and mould it into something I could start to use in a practical sense, and the blog [post](https://scottcolfer.com/2018/03/02/value-context.html) was a great way for me to reflect on what I'd learned from the book that could be practically applied by me in my professional context.
 I then used this reflection for another year before realising that I could improve it based on what I'd learned by using it for a year, pulling together a simpler post called '[how we can measure value without profit](https://scottcolfer.com/2019/03/19/value-without-profit.html)'.

-Talk about:

-- art of business value, took ages to work at it until I'd distilled the aspects that were valuable to me and then contexutalised these for working on public services
-- lean enterptrise, took months to have read it; transcribed notes (I took photos of most relevant sections], summarised and re-arranged to form coherent notes, distilled them into something I could work with, and then contextualise for public services - and then still never became a post.
-It was too large.
-I have a 5-10 side 'lean government' personal guide that I still work from but in reality it has been used to infuse and create 10-20 practical projects at work rather than becoming an single, abstract piece
-- coaching with Georg
-- events: product leaders meetup; conference; product supper; heads of product meetups; x-gov product meetups; at least 2 out of 5 days each week are spent working on tough problems with product managers in my profession; speak with other PMs in govt individually and as groups (every time you help someone else to figure out a problem for themselves you hear a fresh way to approach your own problems).

-Posts for others that were more about transmission of information or guidance
+There are some limits to blogging but the overall discipline is still useful.
+[Lean Enterprise](https://www.amazon.co.uk/Lean-Enterprise-Performance-Organizations-Innovate/dp/1449368425) is even more densely populated with wisdom for product leaders than The Art of Business Value.
+I originally read Lean Enterprise back in 2015 because there was a free evaluation copy doing the rounds amongst 'agile' circles, but it didn't all sink in at the time.
+[I decided to re-read it in March 2018](https://twitter.com/scottcolfer/status/973112388827348993) and this time it really struck a chord.
+This time, I could see it as a blueprint for how to work with agility at the scale of a large enterprise.
+Again I read it over a couple of weeks, and again I took photos of the most interesting bits.
+This time, however, there were so many photos that it took me months and months to type them up.
+And when I'd typed them up, I have a 20-page booklet that I started to call 'lean government'.
+And I absolutely could not find a way to shape this into a single blog post, or even a short-series of blog posts.
+I still have a 'lean government' personal guide that I refer to at times but in reality it has been used to infuse and create 10-20 practical projects at work, rather than becoming an single blog post.
+The discipline of *wanting* to blog about it helped me to keep re-working my notes until I could use them in a practicaly setting.

 ## Result

-I can now articulate what product leadership is - how it's different from product management I didn't have time for a short letter so I wrote a long one instead
+I can now articulate what product leadership is, in simpler terms (including how it's different from product management).
+*Let me know if that's of interest and I'll make this summary the focus of my next post :)*
+Simplicity is hard-won.
+Having a space for reflection has helped me to work and re-work the 'stuff' I've experienced over the last few years, moulding it into lessons that I can learn from.
+I've been the audience for my blog posts over the last couple of years, and have used them as a space to try and figure out things that hurt my brain.

 ## Learning

 Kolb's learning cycle
 https://www2.le.ac.uk/departments/doctoralcollege/training/eresources/teaching/theories/kolb